 1. Multi-factor authentication

-One of the simplest and most effective measures is the implementation of a robust multi-factor authentication procedure during the registering of an account.
+One of the simplest and most effective measures is the implementation of a robust multi-factor authentication procedure during the registration of an account.
 With a good multi-factor authentication strategy which leverages things like out-of-band authentication, a first critical step to mobile banking safety is taken.

 2. Consumer email and text alerts

-One particularly effective technique for fraud detection is to notify consumers in real-time when there has been unusual activity relating to their account on a mobile device.
+One particularly effective technique for fraud detection is to notify consumers in real time when there has been unusual activity relating to their account on a mobile device.
 For example, if an electronic payment is made to a new payee, the bank can notify the consumer by text to ask for confirmation that the transaction is legitimate.
 This technique has proven effective in stopping fraud and also increasing customer trust.

-3. Online activity logging and behavioral analysis
+3. Online activity logging and behavioural analysis

 4. Multi-channel fraud and suspicious activity monitoring